Magic-Abracadabra/sequence/readme.md

 # Sequence Similarity
-This will not be updated until we make it open-sourced.
+This will not be updated until we make it open.